 https://www.youtube.com/watch?v=zOnpyErMwnk

-She is a 2016 through 2023 grant recipient of the DC Commission on the Arts & Humanities.
-Since 1989, Imani has held the distinction of being the first and only American woman who tours and records with the traditional Ghanaian ensemble ODADAA.
+Since 2016 she has been a grant recipient of the DC Commission on the Arts & Humanities.
+For 34 years, Imani has held the distinction of being the first and only American woman who has toured, performed, and recorded with the traditional Ghanaian ensemble ODADAA.
 She has written two children’s world books entitled, Dhimiki and Iyipo Aye with sing-along compact discs, which received rave reviews from teachers, students, universities, and libraries.
 The Washington Post has called Imani “One of the most important vocalists of all times.”